Wei-Tsung/Algorithm-and-Data-Structure/README.md

 Week2 :

+Using the concept of Linked-list to perform the Stack structure operation

 Leetcode : Creating MiniStack

-Leetcode : No.232
+Leetcode : No.232 Implement Queue using Stacks
-Using the concept of Linked-list to perform the Stack structure operation